Khwarizmi International Award

 The Khwarizmi International Award is a research award given annually by the President of Iran.
 The awardees, 10 senior researchers and 10 young researchers, are selected by the Iranian Research Organization for Science and Technology (IROST).
 It honors "individuals who have made outstanding achievements in research, innovation and invention, in fields related to science and technology".
 The award is given to the most prominent scientists and engineers, with a recent emphasis on digital and mechanical technologies, and is generally considered as the most prestigious scientific award in Iran.
 Participation is open to non-Iranian researchers.

+From the 10th KIA Session, International Organizations such as WIPO, UNESCO, IFIA, COMSTECH, COMSATS, TWAS, and ISESCO sponsored the KIA.

 History

 In 1987, the Iranian Research Organization for Science and Technology (IROST), affiliated to the Ministry of Science, Research and Technology of Iran, decided to institute an award which acknowledges the Iranian outstanding achievements in the field of Science and Technology.

 IROST proposed the creation of the Khwarizmi Award in memory of Abu Jafar Mohammad Ibn Mousa Khwarizmi, the great Iranian Mathematician and Astronomer (770-840 C.E).

 However the first session which was held in 1987, was only for Iranian nationals, but from the fifth session it became an international award.

 After the first award ceremony, it has been officially decided that the award should be accorded, annually, in February.
 The award certificate would be officially signed and presented by the President of the Islamic Republic of Iran.

 At the third session, the fields of medical sciences and basic sciences were added to the engineering and technical fields of participation.
 During this same session, the World Intellectual Property Organization (WIPO) stepped in and offered its first sponsorship.
 WIPO presented a gold medal and a certificate to the first Laureate of the innovation category.

 Originally, the first Khwarizmi Award contest was held at national level.
 After the fifth year, the contest opened its door to regional countries.
 In that year, besides the 19 national Laureates, two prestigious foreign Laureates received the Khwarizmi Award which subsequently produced the foreign section.

 The fifth session was also important because of the addition of the field of human sciences.
 The Khwarizmi Award became a strong incentive of excellence for the Iranian researchers, in many different fields of science.